gjcoram/npopuk/EN/readme-uk211.txt

 include the following features:

-* An optional second pane in the main window to list the accounts (for easier access than the drop-down list).
+* An optional second pane in the main window to list the mailboxes (for easier access than the drop-down list).

 * A progress bar to graphically show the percentage of a message being downloaded or sent.